TuringVerified/TuringVerified/README.md

 ###### Here are some of my past projects:

-- [OEaaS](https://github.com/TuringVerified/OEaaS): A clone of the is-odd/is-even library, but as a SaaS.
+- [OEaaS](https://github.com/TuringVerified/OEaaS): A clone of the is-odd/is-even library, but as a SaaS using ✨AI✨.
 - [Homepage](https://github.com/TuringVerified/homepage): This is my home on the internet!
 Have a look at https://turingtested.xyz

 #### Here's some of my socials